Type: Service Design, Product Design

 What did we want to learn?

-Through research, our objective was to study the tourism ecosystem in Costa Rica and uncover the needs of both travellers and local businesses owners, as well as how COVID-19 is impacting tourism in the community.
+Our objective was to study the tourism ecosystem in Costa Rica and uncover the needs of both travellers and local business owners, as well as how COVID-19 is impacting tourism in the community.

 What did we do?